huangzh0707/huangzh0707.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Zihong Huang, a PhD student in **Carlson School of Management, University of Minnesota**.
-My major is information and Decision Sciences.
-I am interested in
+My major is Information and Decision Sciences.
 I am interested in financial innovations like data-driven venture capital, crowdfunding, robo-advisor, blockchain and so on.
-I focus my interests on empowering people in conventional financial market by leveraging information technology and data science.<br>
+I focus my interests on empowering people in conventional financial markets by leveraging information technology and data sciences.<br>

 I am also a FinTech researcher in **China National Clearing Center, People's Bank of China**.
-My work mainly lies in FinTech innovations and applications in payment, clearing and settlement systems.
+My work primarily lies in FinTech innovations and applications in payment, clearing and settlement systems.
 Currently, I am involved in a project that is cross-border payment systems based on blockchain.
-Besides, I also follow other topics like mobile payments and payment big-data.<br>
+Besides, I also follow other topics like mobile payments and payment big data.<br>

 Plus, I am also the CEO of **DeepSearch.AI**, which is a startup on data of venture capital industry.
-Data-driven venture capital framework is expected, and We are driven to support investors make right investment decisions in primary market.
+Data-driven venture capital framework is expected, and we are driven to support investors make optimal investment decisions in primary market.

 ## Interests
-* Empowering people in conventional financial markets by leveraging information technology and data science.
+* Empowering people in conventional financial markets by leveraging information technology and data sciences.

 ## Expertise
 * Payment, clearing and settlement systems
 * Blockchain, digital cryptocurrency
 * Machine learning applications
-* Data Analytics
+* Business Analytics
 * Crowdfunding
 * Venture capital
 * Human Computer Interaction (HCI)